tekknolagi/isdt/index.md

 your knowledge long after this course has ended.
 We believe this ability is just as important to your success as anything we can teach you directly.

-*Note:* This is a new course, written from scratch and being taught for the first time.
+*Note:* This is a relatively new course, written from scratch and being taught for the second time.
 Some things might feel rough, slightly out-of-order, or poorly scheduled.
 When this happens, please let us know on Piazza.
 Your feedback will help us shape future iterations of the course.

 ## Academic Integrity

+**TL;DR: Do all of your own work.
+This course will necessarily involve a lot of searching and reading.
+Skipping the work will only make your life easier in the short term.
+Don't use LLMs such as ChatGPT.**

 You are expected to adhere to [NEU's Academic Integrity Policy][neu-policy] in this course.
 Plagiarism of code or answers to assignments is strictly